Juliette Drouet: Victor Hugo

 In 1833, while playing the role of Princess Négroni in the stage production Lucrezia Borgia she met Victor Hugo, whose wife Adèle was having an affair with the critic Sainte-Beuve.
 Her last stage role was of Lady Jane Grey in Hugo's Marie Tudor in 1833, after which she abandoned her theatrical career and dedicated the remainder of her life to her lover.
 She became Hugo's secretary and traveling companion.
 For many years she lived a cloistered life, leaving home only in his company.
 In 1852, she accompanied him in his exile on Jersey, and then in 1855 on Guernsey.
 She wrote thousands of letters to him throughout her life, which testify to her writing talent according to Henri Troyat who wrote her biography in 1997.
 Each year, from 16 February 1834 to 1883, they celebrated the anniversary of the first night they had spent together.
-Victor Hugo even slipped this personal anecdote into the plot of Les Misérables: Marius and Cosette’s wedding night takes place on the same date.
+Victor Hugo even slipped this personal anecdote into the plot of Les Misérables: Marius Pontmercy and Cosette’s wedding night takes place on the same date.

 Juliette Drouet died in Paris on 11 May 1883 at the age of 77.
 Hugo’s family dissuaded him from attending Juliette’s funeral out of concern for what people might say.